kylpo/react-playbook/deep-dives/wip-enhancing-components.md

 # Enhancing Components
 Lets say you'd like to extract out some utility code of a component for re-use with other components.
 It could be something that connects to stores, something that calculates values and passes them along, something that adds a loading spinner while retrieving data, etc. We'll broadly call that something an *enhancement* going forward, but you could also think of it as a configuration or manipulation.

 So, how do you go about extracting and reusing this enhancement?
-Well, you have a couple options.
+Well, you have a some options...

 HOC, class decorators, cloneElement, child function